Calculations in induced gravity from higher-derivative field theories: Introduction

-There is a concept of induced gravity \cite{Sakharov,Adler1,Adler2,Adler3,Zee1,Zee2,MW,DS,FF,Visser,BS,KS1,KS2,KKS,DM} as a completely different prospective description of the theory of gravity.
+There is a concept of induced gravity \cite{Sakharov,Adler1,Adler2,Adler3,Zee1,Zee2,MW,DS,FF, Visser,BS,KS1,KS2,KKS,DM,Azri} as a completely different prospective description of the theory of gravity.
 It is based on the idea that the effective theory of the gravitational field is derived from the quantum effect of matter fields.
-However, because the gravitational constant has a dimension of the inverse square of mass in four dimensions, it is affected by the quadratic divergence in quantum field theory, so many models cannot predict even a fixed amount of the induced gravitational constant \cite{Visser}.
+However, because the gravitational constant has a dimension of the inverse square of mass in four dimensions, it is affected by the quadratic divergence in quantum field theory, so many models cannot predict even a fixed amount of the induced gravitational constant \cite{Adler2,Visser}.
 The estimation of the induced cosmological constant resulting from quantum effects, which is order of the quartic divergence, is more difficult to compare with the astrophysical knowledge \cite{Padmanabhan}.

-In the present paper, we consider the gravity induced from the quantum theory with higher derivatives of a field.
-As already mentioned above, higher-derivative theories do not necessarily suppress divergences which appear in stress tensors.
-Our interest in higher-derivative theories lies in the other feature of the theory; being expressed by multiple fields.
+In this paper, we consider the gravity induced from the quantum theory with higher derivatives of a field.
+As already mentioned above, higher derivatives do not necessarily suppress divergences which appear in stress tensors.
+Our interest in higher-derivative theory lies in the other two features of the theory.
+First, any higher-derivative theory has a fundamental length scale, as seen from the dimensional counting.
+Second, higher-derivative theories are expressed by multiple fields.
 In higher-derivative scalar field theory, it is already known that the degree of freedom of a field increases as the number of derivatives increases \cite{GOW,CL,Carone,CK,KLS,GPS}.